tradecloud/tradecloud-docs-api-v2/api/tools/postman.md

 To login and obtain a token:

-1. Open the "Login" request in the "Tradecloud Buyer Demo" collection.
+1. Open the "Login" request in the "Tradecloud Demo" collection.
 2. Go to the **Authorization** tab.
-3. Fill out the **Username** and **Password** fields with your Tradecloud credentials.
+3. Fill out the **Username** and **Password** fields with your Tradecloud Integration credentials.
 If you don't have any credentials yet, please ask us to set up an account for you.
 4. Click **Send**.
 The API should return a `200 - OK` response.
 5. Switch to the **Headers** tab of the _response_ and copy the value of the **Set-Authorization** header.